OfficeDev/office-dev-program-docs/docs/subscription-expiration-and-renewal.md

 # Office 365 Developer Program subscription expiration and renewal

 Your Office 365 Developer Program membership includes a free Office 365 developer subscription.
 Your developer subscription is renewable based on your development activity; however, some older subscriptions do expire.
-This article describes the difference between renewable and non-renewable subscriptions and how to ensure that your subscription is renewable.
+This article describes the difference between renewable and non-renewable subscriptions and how to update your subscription if it expires.

 ## Expiring vs. renewable developer subscriptions

 With the launch of the Office 365 Developer Program, we offered 12-month developer subscriptions that expire and cannot be renewed.
-Beginning in <date>, we started offering renewable 12-month subscriptions.
+Beginning on <date>, we started offering renewable 12-month subscriptions.

 Starting in April 2019, we offer renewable 90-day subscriptions.

-You can determine whether you have a renewable or non-renewable subscription on your [Office 365 Developer Program dashboard](https://developer.microsoft.com/en-us/office/profile).
+You can determine whether you have a renewable or non-renewable subscription by viewing your [Office 365 Developer Program dashboard](https://developer.microsoft.com/en-us/office/profile).

 ## Non-renewable subscriptions